Abiwax/CalChecker/README.md

 # CalChecker
 A simple food calorie checker application that allows users to search for Food calories and recipes alike.
-Allows user to select from previously searched items.
+Allows user to select from previously searched items(Uses core data for storage).

-Before running the ionic application, get your fat secret API key and Consumer Secret from the link below https://platform.fatsecret.com/api/
+Before running the application, get your fat secret API key and Consumer Secret from the link below https://platform.fatsecret.com/api/

 Enter your keys on line 9 and 10 of the server.js file.